 The National Taxpayer Advocate of the U.S. Internal Revenue Service is convening the fourth International Conference on Taxpayer Rights on May 23-24, 2019, in Minneapolis, Minnesota.
-The conference is hosted by the University of Minnesota School of Law and sponsored by Tax Analysts, with technical assistance by IBFD.
+The conference is hosted by the University of Minnesota School of Law and sponsored by Tax Notes and American College of Tax Counsel (ACTC), with technical assistance by IBFD.

 The 2019 conference will explore the role of taxpayer rights in the digital age, and the implications of the expanding digital environment for transparency, certainty, and privacy in tax administration.